Lawmakers gut bill aimed at protecting Maine lakes

 Maine “lakes have been under the influence of climate change for many years,” Williams said.
 But “we’re just now I think reaching a critical tipping point where we’re starting to really see how those impacts are playing out.”

 This story was originally published by The Maine Monitor, a nonprofit and nonpartisan news organization.
-To get regular coverage from the Monitor, sign up for a free Monitor newsletter here.
+To get regular coverage from the Monitor, sign up for a free Monitor newsletter at themainemonitor.org/newsletters.

 Comments are not available on this story.